Everything

-Everything, every-thing, or every thing, is all that exists; the opposite of nothing, or its complement.
+Everything, every-thing, or every thing, is all that exists; it is an antithesis of nothing, or its complement.
 It is the totality of things relevant to some subject matter.
-Without expressed or implied limits, it may refer to anything.
 The universe is everything that exists theoretically, though a multiverse may exist according to theoretical cosmology predictions.
 It may refer to an anthropocentric worldview, or the sum of human experience, history, and the human condition in general.
 Every object and entity is a part of everything, including all physical bodies and in some cases all abstract objects.